Outback and Kangaroo Island Adventure (Basix)

 Day 8 Adelaide to Kangaroo Island

-After an early morning pick up from your accommodation, travel along the picture-perfect Fleurieu Peninsula to Cape Jervis for the 45-minute SeaLink ferry ride to Penneshaw, Kangaroo Island.
+After an early morning pick up from the Adelaide Central Bus Station (85 Franklin Street) at 6:45am, travel along the picture-perfect Fleurieu Peninsula to Cape Jervis for the 45-minute SeaLink ferry ride to Penneshaw, Kangaroo Island.
 While crossing, it is not uncommon to have an escort of local dolphins that can be viewed from the dolphin deck on the boat.
 Once you disembark, stop in at Rob's Shearing and Sheepdogs to check out how sheep are shorn, then continue to Emu Ridge Eucalyptus Distillery – the only commercial eucalyptus distillery in South Australia.
 Next up is a visit to the Seal Bay Conservation Park, where you'll have the opportunity to see rare Australian Sea-lions up close in a wild breeding colony.
 Travel on to the white sand dunes of the Little Sahara, where you’ll get the chance to give sand boarding a shot, then arrive at your exclusive accommodation in Vivonne Bay Lodge.
 Enjoy some free time to kayak on the Harriet River, go for a self-guided walk along the property’s tracks, head out trail bike riding or swimming, or simply kick back along Vivonne Bay Beach.
 Accommodation tonight is in eight-person dormitory rooms with shared bathrooms (bed linen provided).

 Note: The coach transfer from Adelaide to the ferry is approximately 1.5 hours, with a sailing time of 45 minutes.
 On the Island, you will spend approximately 2 hours in the vehicle with frequent sightseeing.
 Walking and active time will depend on which optional activities you choose in the afternoon.